 Economics is the science of decision-making.
-Economists identify and analyze the costs and benefits of financial and social decisions.
+It provides a framework for understanding how human interactions and exchanges work.
+Economists identify and analyze the costs and benefits of financial and policy decisions and look for trends in data.

 As an economics major at UMass Dartmouth, you'll learn how to: